You finally did it.

 2. Keep building links and promoting your content as usual (but be sure to include these 3 crucial tactics).

-Nothing will guarantee the death of your #1 spot faster than stopping all link building and promotion once a post hits #1.
+Nothing will guarantee the death of your #1 spot faster than stopping all link building and promotion once a post ranks 1st in SEO.
 Yeah, you need to shift the majority of your focus on boosting other posts.
 But that doesn’t mean you should forget about the post that is getting you boatloads of leads and cash.
 Where is the sense in that?

 Outside of your standard link building tactics, there are a few things you need to do specifically for top-ranking content:

-1. Spy on your competitors’ every move with the SEMrush backlink explorer.
+1. Spy on your competitors’ every move with SEMrush Backlinks Analytics.

 Here is a fantastic strategy.

 Like we have talked about, your competitors are frantically building links to catch up to you.
-The funny thing is, you can watch pretty much every move they make by using the SEMrush backlink tool you already use on a daily basis, but with a significant difference.
+The funny thing is, you can watch pretty much every move they make by using the SEMrush backlink tool you already use daily, but with a significant difference.